-Many people don’t know that there are actually two types of PDF files: vector and raster.
+Many people don’t know that there are actually two types of PDF files: vector pdf and raster pdf.
 Each has their advantages and disadvantages.
 The format you will end up using depends entirely on your conversion needs.

 Most of the PDF files you encounter are vector PDF.
 A vector PDF is a collection of instructions that detail how to draw the text, lines, curves and any pictures that make up each page.
 This allows you to zoom in and out of the pages in the PDF without the lines and text looking blurry or pixelated.

 Vector PDF files are also called searchable PDF files, meaning you can search for text in the file when viewing it in a PDF viewer.